7 Tax Planning Checks to Carry Out Before You File ITR For FY 2022-23

 5. Make Sensible Tax-saving Investments

-If you have not done tax savings for FY 2022-23, then you have time till March 31st, 2023, to complete the task.
+If you have not done tax savings for FY 2023-24, then you still have some time in hands, to complete the task.
 Under section 80C of the Income Tax Act, you are enabled to claim for the tax deduction with the highest limit of Rs 1.5 lakh, provided you have chosen the old tax regime.
-Some of the tax-saving instruments for investment in 2023 include Public Provident Fund (PPF), Equity Linked Savings Scheme (ELSS), National Pension System (NPS), Sukanya Samriddhi Yojana (SSY) and Fixed Deposits (FDs) of 5 years or more.
+Some of the tax-saving instruments for investment in 2024 include Public Provident Fund (PPF), Equity Linked Savings Scheme (ELSS), National Pension System (NPS), Sukanya Samriddhi Yojana (SSY) and Fixed Deposits (FDs) of 5 years or more.
 You may invest in them as per your suitability.

 Please be aware that failing to declare such income from capital gains could get you in hot water because the tax authorities will have full access to whatever earnings you have made.
 Thus, make wise tax-saving investments before submitting your ITR, and if you have already made investments, carefully review them to make any necessary adjustments.